Exciting news: British Assessment Bureau will rebrand as Amtivo in Autumn 2026! Find out more here >>

 4. is developed by or for the receiving Party independently of the information disclosed by the disclosing Party

-3. In the event that that there is a conflict between the terms of these Certification Regulations and the terms of an agreement into which they are incorporated, the terms of these Certification Regulations shall prevail.
+4. In the event that there is a conflict between the terms of these Certification Regulations and the terms of an agreement into which they are incorporated, the terms of these Certification Regulations shall prevail.

 Get Started on Your Certification Journey Now